-What happens when you hold in your poop?
-The science is quite clear on this blush-inducing topic.
+What happens if you don’t poop when you need to?
+The science is quite clear on this blush-inducing topic of holding in poop.
 When you hold poop in, stool travels from the rectum back up to the colon, allowing the water in the stool to reabsorb into the body.
 Poop, sans water, lives on in the colon as a thoroughly unwelcome guest.
 Should’ve kicked it out when you had the chance.

-“If people continue to ignore the urge to go to the bathroom they can develop constipation,” gastroenterologist Dr. Sarina Pasricha, told Fatherly.
+“If people continue to ignore the urge to go to the bathroom, they can develop constipation,” gastroenterologist Sarina Pasricha, M.D., told Fatherly.
 “The nerves in the rectum can become damaged and respond inappropriately to stool in the rectum.
 In essence, your brain stops responding to the urge.”

 In rare instances, holding in poop can lead to an impaction.
 That’s when so much stool gets backed up into the intestines that your body cannot push out the blockage.
 The resulting pain and vomiting will land you in the ER.

 As troubling as all of those risks may be, one common, often overlooked risk of holding in poop is rectal hyposensitivity.
-In short, what happens if you don’t poop is the rectum becomes desensitized and demands more poop before telling the brain that it’s time to go.
+In short, the rectum becomes desensitized and demands more poop before telling the brain that it’s time to go.
 “The anal muscles tighten up instead of relaxing when you try to have a bowel movement,” Pasricha says, adding that, in severe cases, this can lead to problems urinating and pain during sex for women.
-Rebecca Lee, a registered nurse, agrees that it’s a vicious cycle.
+Rebecca Lee, Ph.D., a nursing professor at the University of Cincinnati, agrees that it’s a vicious cycle.
 “When you hold in your poop, these same muscles send a signal to your brain to stop responding and can lead to slower emptying of the colon in the future.”

 What Happens If You Don’t Poop